MEMORANDUM REGARDING COVID-19 AND THE IMPACT TO COMMERCIAL REAL ESTATE IN SOUTH CAROLINA

 BUSINESS INTERRUPTION INSURANCE:

 The current situation is a good time to review any relevant business interruption insurance, and in particular, any express exclusions from coverage.
 Is your business interruption coverage part of a standard policy or is it written as an endorsement to your coverage?
 Endorsements often provide broader coverage.
-Most standard policies pay for “direct, physical loss,” which generally means that you have suffered property damage which has led to loss of income and other revenues such as rent and utilities.
+Most standard policies pay for “direct, physical loss,” which generally means that you have suffered property damage that has led to loss of income and other revenues such as rent and utilities.
 Usually coverage is excluded for economic losses unless you can tie it to an actual business interruption caused by a fire, flooding or other casualty.
 Is the COVID-19 virus causing physical damage?
 The courts have not adopted a uniform rule but some say physical damage must render your property uninhabitable or unfit for its intended purpose.

 So a standard policy may not offer coverage for COVID-19 but you should check with your insurance agent on the following: